Soapnut Recipes & Uses

 - Cleans fibreglass and even makes a bit brighter

 - I repel ants from the house by spraying soapnut concentrate with a drop of tea tree oil in it and spray all around the outside of the house.
 The ants will not cross the line.
 I also sprayed Green ants nests and they have not returned

 - Fruit trees sprayed in a weaker solution, no bugs or moths etc.

 - After I have used the nuts for the laundry, before composting I boil them up to get the last of the saponin out and use this weak solution for trees etc. then I compost them."

 Use the cleanser as you would any other cleanser, in a jar or spray bottle or pump.
 There may be some sediment, so shake before use.

 Refill your shampoo and detergent bottles to save on packaging and the environment.
 A note about the shampoo - there will not be suds.
-Oils make the bubbles disappear, but rest assured, the soapnut liquid is removing the excess oils from you hair (which is the aim of the game).
+Oils make the bubbles disappear, but rest assured, the soapnut liquid is removing the excess oils from your hair (which is the aim of the game).
 Use enough so that your hair feels all silky when you rinse it.
-It may take a couple washes to get all the chemical residue out initially, from your old shampoo.
+It may take a couple of washes to get all the chemical residue out initially, from your old shampoo.

 Preserving Soap Nut Liquid

-Soapnut liquid concentrate (or soapnut 'juice', if you like) has approximately a 2 week shelf life on the kitchen bench, or at least a month in the refrigerator.
+Soapnut liquid concentrate (or soapnut 'juice', if you like) has approximately a 2-week shelf life on the kitchen bench, or at least a month in the refrigerator.